danielebailo/couchdb-dump/README.md

 **Bash command line script(s) to EASILY dump&restore a couchdb database and/or to restore it.**

-When launched it takes as arguments:

-* url of database (without http://)
-* database name

 NB: Dumped database is outputted in the stdout (screen)